Radlin, Silesian Voivodeship: History

 First mention of the settlement of Biertułtowy (which now is the center of Radlin) comes from 1305, as Bertholdi villa, when it was part of Piast-ruled Poland.
 The very name Radlin probably comes from the Polish word radło, which means ard.

 In the 18th century, it was annexed by the Kingdom of Prussia.
 In the 19th century, Radlin was one of the biggest villages of the Rybnik County.
 Like other locations of Upper Silesia, it grew in the 19th century, when several enterprises were opened there – Coal Mine Marcel, Coke Plant Radlin.
 In 1922, after Silesian Uprisings, it became again part of Poland.

-Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, Radlin was occupied by Germany until 1945.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Radlin was occupied by Germany until 1945.
+Two mine workers from Radlin were murdered by the Russians in the Katyn massacre in 1940.

 Between 1975 and 1997 Radlin was a district of the city of Wodzisław Śląski.